On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

-As required. \end{proof} We will use this result to prove the same holds for all preference profiles over $\PP^n$, not only the lexicographic ones.
-First, we prove a useful corollary from the lemma.
+In order to prove our main result for partition mechanisms over classes of strict preferences (\cref{strict-partition}), we must show that the above equality holds for all preference profiles over $\PP^n$, not just the lexicographic ones.
+First, we prove the following useful lemma.